Table of contents

 IT vendor management

-IT vendor management is effectively overseeing and coordinating external providers in alignment with an organization's objectives and standards.
+IT vendor management effectively oversees and coordinates external providers in alignment with an organization’s objectives and standards through structured vendor management processes.
 This approach encompasses setting clear expectations, defining roles and responsibilities, monitoring performance, and meticulously managing contractual agreements.

 • Vendor selection: Managing vendor relationships starts by choosing the right partners.
 This involves carefully selecting third-party vendors that align with the organization’s business objectives, meeting both short-term needs and long-term strategy.

-• Contract management: The goal is to create a mutually beneficial agreement that acknowledges your organization’s requirements and the vendor’s services.
+• Contract management: The goal is to create a mutually beneficial agreement acknowledging your organization’s requirements and the vendor’s services.

 • Relationship management: Effective vendor management relies on strong vendor relationships.
 You must establish and maintain robust communication channels and promote collaborative efforts to achieve this.